Skip to Main Content

 Pre-Surgery Testing

-Before the surgery begins, your dog will be sedated, and an ultrasound will be performed to rule out any complications, such as retinal detachment or lens rupture (bursting).
-An electroretinogram (ERG) will then be performed to ensure your dog's retina functions normally.
-Unfortunately, if any unexpected issues are discovered during these tests, your dog may not be a candidate for cataract surgery.
+Before the surgery begins, a number of tests may be performed to ensure your dog's retina functions normally, and that your pup is healthy enough to undergo the surgery.
+Unfortunately, if any unexpected issues are discovered during these tests, your dog may not be a suitable candidate for cataract surgery.

 Surgical Procedure